XCTEQ/XCFit/README.md

 #### XCFit RubyGem Installation

 If you can't use HomeBrew for some reason then XCFit can be installed using [RubyGems](https://rubygems.org/).
-This will set our Xcode for BDD
+This will set our Xcode with BDD templates for XCFit and Cucumberish

        $ gem install xcfit